SarkkinenJ/MS_GC_image_analysis/README.md

 ## Quantification

 The mean fluorescence intensity (MFI) for each cell mask was computed using the Bioformats library in MatLab (MATLAB version: 9.13.0 (R2022b)), see “quantification” folder.
 First, the folder (S3segmenter) was added to the path in Matlab, after which the quantification script (Quantification.m) was used.
-Download also bioformats_package.jar from https://www.openmicroscopy.org/bio-formats/downloads/.
+Download also bioformats_package.jar from https://www.openmicroscopy.org/bio-formats/downloads/ and add it to the S3segmenter folder.

 ## Quality control